ribot/android-guidelines/project_and_code_guidelines.md

 #### 2.3.2.2 Strings

-String names start with a prefix that indentifies the section they belong to.
+String names start with a prefix that identifies the section they belong to.
 For example `registration_email_hint` or `registration_name_hint`.
-If a string __doesn't belong__ to any section then you should follow the rules below:
+If a string __doesn\'t belong__ to any section, then you should follow the rules below:

 | Prefix             | Description                           |